-Parameters ignore (type or tuple) - if given, all objects from the specified class (or tuple of classes) will be ignored.
+Parameters ignore (class or classes tuple) - if given, all objects from the specified class (or tuple of classes) will be ignored.

 '''

 scrapy.utils.trackref.get oldest(class name)

 '''

 Return the oldest object alive with the given class name, or None if none is found.
 Use print_live_refs() first to get a list of all tracked live objects per class name.